emperorfin/OcadoCart/README.md

 may contain annotations, so Retrofit/Moshi knows how to parse this internet data (XML, JSON, Binary...) into objects.
 - **DataTransferObjectMapper** - is used to convert from domain model to data transfer object (to keep the Data layer's remote data source independent from other layers and data sources).
 - **Entity** - defines the structure of the data retrieved from or saved to the local database.
 - **EntityMapper** - is used to convert from domain model to entity (to keep the Data layer's local data source independent from other layers and data sources).
 - **Repository class** - exposes data to the UI layer.
 - **Retrofit Service** - defines a set of web service API endpoints.

+## Upcoming Improvements

+Checklist of all upcoming [enhancements](https://github.com/emperorfin/OcadoCart/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3Aenhancement).

+## Getting Started

+### Command-line
+Run git clone https://github.com/emperorfin/OcadoCart.git command to clone the project.

 ## Note
 You may notice some empty packages, unused classes (e.g. sample data generator) and functions.
 The empty packages indicate ongoing project improvements.
 Working with sample data first is faster during development.
 When everything is fine, then the sample data is dropped and then the real data is directly worked with.
 I don't often recommend removing such sample data generator classes after use as, if something goes wrong while using real data for example, they may be very helpful.
 It's really fine to remove them during production.
 But they are there because of this project.